jadecobra/python_tdd_exercises/source/how_to/sleep_duration/test_duration_w_hours.rst

     AttributeError: module 'sleep_duration' has no attribute 'duration'

-  I add the error to the list of exceptions encountered as well
+  I add the error to the list of exceptions encountered

   .. code-block:: python